3liz/lizmap-documentation/source/install/linux.rst

 Adapting the PostgreSQL configuration
 ----------------------------------------------

-We will use pgtune, an utility program that can automatically generate a PostgreSQL configuration file adapted to the properties of the server (memory, processors, etc.)
+We will use ``pgtune``, an utility program that can automatically generate a PostgreSQL configuration file adapted to the properties of the server (memory, processors, etc.)

 .. code-block:: bash